Epeli Ganilau: 2006 coup d'état

+2013 Constitution

-But Frank Bainimarama and those behind him had ideas to create another Constitution that would purportedly assuage ethic Fijian fears and form the basis of a united, multicultural Fiji.
+Frank Bainimarama and those behind him had ideas to create another Constitution that would purportedly assuage ethic Fijian fears and form the basis of a united, multicultural Fiji.
 The drawing up of a new Constitution was a complicated process that needed time.
-Indeed,it was not until 2014 that national elections under a new (2013) Constitution took place.
-Critics of the 2013 Constitution say it should have been put to a referendum to give it credibility.
+Indeed, it was not until 2014 that national elections under a new (2013) Constitution took place.
+Critics of the 2013 Constitution of Fiji say it should have been put to a referendum to give it credibility.
 They say it was foisted upon the people without their consent.
 For the Bainimarama government the elections of 2014 and 2018 gave legitimacy to the Constitution.

-The unfettered powers the Bainimarama government enjoyed during its term as an unelected military government (2006-2014) led to it retain some of the draconian laws and decrees it had introduced during its tenure.
-It retained the modus operandi of maintaining a very close watch over the population where dissenters and potential dissenters were victimized.
+The unfettered powers the Bainimarama government enjoyed during its term as an unelected military government (2006-2014) led it to retain some of the draconian laws and decrees it had introduced during its tenure.
+It retained the modus operandi of maintaining a very close watch over the population where dissenters and potential dissenters were victimised.
 New rules and regulations covering virtually every activity in society led some to complain that Fiji was a small country with so many rules.
-Those who disagreed with the decisions of government were soon marginalized.
+Those who disagreed with the decisions of government were soon marginalised.
 Fijians living overseas including academics who were critical of government policy were banned from ever returning to Fiji.
 Senior public servants who did not toe the government line were soon pushed out to pasture and investigated by the government's 'anti corruption" watchdog.
 The security forces exceeded their powers in the bashing of dissenters.
 It created a climate of fear.
 Government was accused of paranoia.

 Democracy was a facade,the critics argued.
 Real power was being exercised by two men backed by the Army and Police: viz the inarticulate Prime Minister reading from prepared scripts written for him by hired US publicity agents QORVIS; backed by his ambitious Indo-Fijian Attorney General and Deputy Prime Minister who saw things in black and white and who micro-managed all aspects of government policy and administration.
 He was regarded as the 'real prime minister' making decisions behind the scenes for his bumbling leader.
-He was a man not to be crossed, a highly polarizing figure.
+He was a man not to be crossed, a highly polarising figure.